Skip to main content

 2. External Sources to Membase

-External data sources like Gmail and Google Calendar feed context into Membase independently of your agent conversations.
+External data sources like Gmail, Google Calendar, and Slack feed context into Membase independently of your agent conversations.

 1